-Previous Priorities in SEND 2022-2023
+Previous Priorities in SEND 2024-2025

 - To further embed ReadWriteInc.
-Phonics.
-(Staff training in phonics enabled all children to access highly focused intervention groups; 85% of children achieved a pass in phonics.) - To strengthen the curriculum so it is sequentially planned, is progressive and enables pupils to know and remember more.
-(A new whole school curriculum was introduced with foundation subjects trialled first.) - Embed practices and strategies for retrieval practice to ensure pupils know and remember more.
+Phonics to ensure a consistent approach. - To strengthen the curriculum so it is sequentially planned, is progressive and enables pupils to know and remember more. - Embed practices and strategies for retrieval practice to ensure pupils know and remember more.
 (New Curriculum is guided by research and evidence-led practice, such as retrieval, spaced retrieval practice and interleaving.
-It is underpinned by explicit vocabulary instruction and research-focused pedagogy.) - Strengthen provision for SEND pupils by ensuring that targeted support is well planned and inclusive (SENCO and Headteacher attended SMART training which was then delivered by SENCO to staff and governor.)
+It is underpinned by explicit vocabulary instruction and research-focused pedagogy.) - Strengthen provision for SEND pupils by ensuring that targeted support is well planned and inclusive.

-Current Priorities in SEND 2023-2024
+Current Priorities in SEND 2025-2026

-- To strengthen provision for SEND pupils by ensuring that targeted support is strategic and inclusive - To adapt/design/develop ambitious curriculum to meet the needs of pupils with SEND, developing their knowledge, skills and abilities to apply what they know and can do with increasing fluency and independence - Children with SEND attain standards in line with or above those of their peers
+- To continue to strengthen provision for SEND pupils by ensuring that targeted support is strategic and inclusive. - To further curate and refine the curriculum to ensure that it continues to meet the needs of pupils with SEND, developing their knowledge, skills and abilities to apply what they know and can do with increasing fluency and independence. - To narrow gaps so that children with SEND attain standards in line with or close to their peers.

-School SENCo
+School SENCo training:

-Peer Leadership SEND training collaborating with another school in the Local Authority
+- Peer Leadership SEND training collaborating with another school in the Local Authority

-Trauma training
+- Trauma training

-EHCP Hub Training
+- EHCP Hub Training